Summer swelter: Persistent heat wave breaks records, spirits

 AP Science Writer

-From the normally chilly Russian Arctic to the traditionally sweltering American South, big swaths of the Northern Hemisphere continued to sizzle with extreme heat as the start of summer more resembled the dog days of August.
+From the normally chilly Russian Arctic to the traditionally sweltering American South, big swaths of the Northern Hemisphere continued to sizzle with extreme heat as the start of summer more resembled the dog days of August with parts of China and Japan setting all-time heat records Friday.

 The extreme discomfort of Thursday came after 12 states broke the 100-degree mark on Wednesday and 21 records were tied or broken.
 Since June 15, at least 113 automated weather stations have tied or broken hot-temperature records.
 Scientists say this early baking has all the hallmarks of climate change.